jundalisay/sp/content/en/research/indian/gospel/chapter-37.md

 pitcher, and Brahman like the ocean-an infinite expanse of water on all sides.
 The pitcher is set in this ocean.
 The water is both inside and out; the water is everywhere;
 yet the pitcher remains.
 Now, this pitcher is the 'ego of the devotee'.
-As long as the ego remains, 'you' and 'I' remain, and there also remains the feeling, 'O God, Thou art the 776Lord and I am Thy devotee; Thou art the Master and I am Thy servant.'
+As long as the ego remains, 'you' and 'I' remain, and there also remains the feeling, 'O God, Thou art the Lord and I am Thy devotee; Thou art the Master and I am Thy servant.'
 You may reason a million times, but you cannot get rid of it.
 But it is different if there is no pitcher."

 Narendra entered the room and saluted the Master.
 They began to talk together.
 Presently the Master came down from the couch and sat on the floor, on which a mat had been spread.
 In the mean time the room had become filled with people, both